SettleMint

 • API key for authentication

-• Token holder with sufficient balance
+• Token holder with sufficient available balance

 • Recipient must have registered identity